Overcoming Imposter Syndrome: 7 Powerful Strategies to Silence Self-Doubt and Unlock Your True Potential

 5. The Expert

-Experts feel the need to know everything before they can consider themselves competent.
-They fear being exposed as inexperienced or unknowledgeable.
-If this resonates, you might say, “I don’t know enough to deserve this role.”
+The esteemed experts feel they ought to have mastered everything before they can be considered competent for the job.
+They fear being branded as inexperienced or completely unknowledgeable.
+If you can relate to that, maybe you have thought, “I don’t know enough to deserve this role.”

 The Impact of Imposter Syndrome: Why It’s More Than Just Self-Doubt